hypothe/AI4RO2_E/script/README.md

 # Example

-As example, here below, are listed the actions needeed to generate and solve a pddl problem via the GUI.
+As example, here below, are listed the actions needeed to generate and solve a pddl problem using the GUI.

 ```
 cd ../AI4RO2_E/scripts/